 Norfolk Southern train derails in Springfield, Ohio; no hazardous materials aboard, railway company says

-Nearby residents have been asked to shelter in place after a Norfolk Southern train derailed near a highway in the Springfield, Ohio, area on Saturday.
+Nearby residents were asked to shelter in place after a Norfolk Southern train derailed near a highway in the Springfield, Ohio, area on Saturday.

 Norfolk Southern confirmed in a statement to CBS News that 20 cars of a 212-car train derailed.
 The railway company said there were no hazardous materials aboard the train, and there were no reported injuries.